-Art Of Darkness by Chris Green
+Art of Darkness by Chris Green

 Uzoma, as our driver had introduced himself, had skin that was black as night.
 He was dressed in African tribal clothing, a swathe of bright red material wrapped around like a skirt and an abundance of multi-beaded necklaces, bracelets and earrings.
 Passion and I had expected that a Cotswold cab driver might be decked out in something more provincial.
 We said nothing.
 What could we have said?
 It would have been pointless to enter into a conversation about African tribes, as we did not know anything about African tribes.
 And there was political correctness to be considered.

 It was a fine day and Passion and I settled back to take in the Cotswold scenery.
 This is what we had come for.
-Shepherd’s Bush might sound as if it’s in the country, but believe me it isn’t.
-We played ‘what’s that tractor.’
+Shepherd’s Bush might sound as if it’s in the country, but believe me, it isn’t.
+We played what’s that tractor.
 Passion’s nephew, Gulliver, had instructed her about tractors the previous week when she had been babysitting.
 John Deere was green, Massey Ferguson red, and Ford blue.
 Through the hedgerow, we caught a glimpse of what seemed to be a tractor painted sky blue with fluffy white cumulus clouds over it.
 Passion, apparently unphased by this curious customisation, said it reminded her of a painting she had seen in Tate Modern.
 ‘I can’t remember the artist’s name, but there was another one by him of a steam train coming out of a fireplace.
 Oooh!
 What’s his name?’

 ‘I know who you mean.
 It’ll come to me,’ I said, trying to get to grips with the idea of surrealist farming in rural Gloucestershire.

 We were up the proverbial creek without a paddle.
-It occurred to us that it would be a smart move to try to contact someone to help us, or at least register our predicament, but although we were both with different networks, neither of our very expensive smartphones registered a signal.
+It occurred to us that it would be a smart move to try to contact someone to help us, or at least register our predicament, but although we were both with different networks, neither of our phones had a signal.
 Whether a map or a compass would have been helpful at this point is hard to say, but we followed the track we had come in on, only to find that it led into progressively thicker jungle, until the track finally disappeared.
 Passion and I argued a little about our relative orienteering skills.
 I suggested that hers were poor; she maintained that mine were non-existent.
 After a few more pots at each other about sense of direction and spatial awareness, we determined that bickering would get us nowhere.
 We took stock of our surroundings.
-The guidebooks had not prepared us for the exotic backdrop we witnessed.
+The guidebooks had not prepared us for the exotic backdrop.
 Monkeys swung from the trees, parrots called to each other, and the air was thick with insects.
 The temperature seemed to have risen by several degrees and the humidity was stifling.
 Had we suspected that the Cotswolds were so tropical we may not have come.

 We were woken shortly after dawn by a steady shower of falling fruit, which was quite fortunate as we had not eaten since our sandwiches on the train the previous day and were very hungry.
-The fruit were large and red and orange in colour and looked like a variety of mango.
+The fruit were large and red and orange and looked like a variety of mango.
 I peeled one and bit into it.
 It was ripe and sweet so we tucked into our windfall greedily.

 Looking around, the canopy appeared to have re-invented itself since the previous evening.
 We were still surrounded on all sides by rampant vegetation.
 But it was denser, or less dense.
 It was greener, or less green.
 The elements that made up the landscape seemed oddly mismatched, its shapes and images cast few shadows giving an overall stage-like effect.